harness/developer-hub/tutorials/cd-pipelines/serverless/aws-lambda.md

 ---

-This tutorial demonstrates how to perform a Serverless.com Framework AWS Lambda deployment using Harness Continuous Delivery (CD).
+This tutorial demonstrates how to deploy on AWS Lambda using Harness Continuous Delivery (CD).
 We will guide you through deploying a sample function using a Harness pipeline.

 :::info